Plus500 Review and Tutorial 2019

 Assets & Instruments

-Naturally as a well-established broker, one would expect Plus500 to cover a wide range of markets.
-Traders will be pleased to know that there are more than 2000 instruments to choose from.
-These underlying assets include major asset classes such as currency pairs, cryptocurrencies, commodities, ETFs, options and stocks.
+Traders will be pleased to know that there are more than 2000 instruments to choose from using CFDs.
+These underlying assets include major classes such as currency pairs, cryptocurrencies, commodities, ETFs, options and stocks.
 Available leverage is as high as 1:30.
+(Higher for professional accounts)

 While the support service at Plus500 is available 24/7, it is only available through email or live chat.
 So although their website is available in 32 different languages, there is no telephone support.